Comparisons and Predictions for Collisions of deformed $^{238}$U nuclei at $\sqrt{s_{NN}} = 193$ GeV: Results and Discussion

-The bottom panel of Fig.~\ref{fig:varskew} shows the 3-particle $p_T$ correlator.
+The bottom panels of Fig.~\ref{fig:varskew} shows the 3-particle $p_T$ correlator.
 In contrast to the upper panel, both curves are extremely similar, with the oversampled average only slightly larger than the SMASH sub-event averaging values.
-The oversampled averaging techniques give out larger correlations, which serve as a further contrast to the behaviour of the curves in the upper panel.
+The oversampled averaging technique gives out larger correlations, which serve as a further contrast to the behaviour of the curves in the upper panel.
+3-particle correlations are slightly larger, in general, for U compared to Au, especially in central collisions.
+Interestingly, the SMASH sub-event averaging and oversampled averaging curves diverge in peripheral Au collisions; this does not, however, occur in our U calculations.
 Once again, the mixed event curve is included to ensure that no implicit correlations exist for this observable.